natcap/invest.users-guide/source/fisheries.rst

 Logistic function: assumes that vulnerability increases with age/stage, where :math:`{a}_{50}` is the age at which individuals have a 50% vulnerability to harvest, and :math:`\delta` determines the slope of the logistic function.

-**Lobster**: We model vulnerability-at-age by using the logistic function above, with :math:`{a}_{50}` set to 2.5 years and :math:`\delta` set to 10.
+**Spiny Lobster**: We model vulnerability-at-age by using the logistic function above, with :math:`{a}_{50}` set to 2.5 years and :math:`\delta` set to 10.
 A :math:`\delta` of 10 gives the shape of the logistic function a nearly knife-edge selectivity, meaning that very few lobster younger than 2.5 years are vulnerable to fishing, whereas almost all lobster older than 2.5 years are vulnerable to fishing.
 This cutoff was chosen as this is the age when lobster reach the minimum legal size for harvest of 75mm.
 A smaller delta would soften the knife-edge selectivity, resulting in higher vulnerability (and harvest) of younger lobster.
 Exploitation (:math:`{Ex}_{x}`) for this model is set to 31% based on historical harvest rates.

 **Dungeness Crab**: Vulnerability and exploitation are set more simply in this model.
 Only age 4 males are assumed to be vulnerable to harvest (V = 1 for age 4 males, and V = 0 for all other ages and females). :math:`{Ex}_{x}` is set to 0.47, meaning 47% of age-4 males are harvested in each region.
 This was estimated by adjusting an average harvest rate for California, Oregon and Washington to include only tribal and recreational catch since commercial harvesting does not occur in Hood Canal, WA (details in Toft et al. 2014 ICES)

 Recruitment
 ^^^^^^^^^^^